roboteur/computer-vision-part-01/README.md

 ## CONTENT
 ### I. Cat Face and Human Face Recognition
-* These are pre-trained models from OpenCV
+* These are pre-trained models from OpenCV.

 ### II.
 Lemon Recognition
 * These are customed models based on Kaggle's Fruit360 dataset.